Kexin-Wei/logseq_notes/pages/Personal Plan of PTE.md

 			  Here, the speaker also mentions _.
 			  In conclusion, the lecture effectively summarizes _.
 			- The talk was about _.
-			  Firstly, the speaker talked about_.
+			  Firstly, the speaker stated that_.
 			  Later, the speaker said _.
 			  Furthermore, the speaker mentioned that  _.
 			  In the end, the speaker emphasized that _.